Partners in EDC-MixRisk

 Read more on our project in Finnish: EDC-MixRisk_Suomi

 The Istituto Europeo di Oncologia (European Institute of Oncology, IEO, founded in 1994, was established to implement an innovative model for health and advanced research in oncology and the life sciences.

 Key contributors to activities are: Giuseppe Testa, MD, PhD.

 Read more on our project in Italian: EDC-MixRisk_Italiano

 Mount Sinai School of Medicine, New York, NY, USA

 The Department of Preventive Medicine at Mount Sinai School of Medicine is among the largest medical school departments of preventive medicine in the U.S., with 57 full-time faculty, 137 adjuncts and voluntary faculty and 265 staff.

-Key contributors to activities are: Chris Gennings, Professor, PhD.
+Key contributors to activities are: Chris Gennings, Professor, PhD; and Eva Tanner, PhD.

-* All the Swedish applicants, independent of home universities, are partners of the Swedish Toxicology Sciences Research Center (Swetox), which is a unique academic interdisciplinary organization for collaboration between 11 Swedish universities with its hub (Swetox Södertälje) organised under the administration of Karolinska Institutet.
+* All the Swedish applicants, independent of home universities, have been part of the Swedish Toxicology Sciences Research Center (Swetox), a unique academic interdisciplinary collaboration between 11 Swedish universities.